Feature request #6310

 - Status changed from Open to Feedback

 in QGIS 2.13 master (and probably in earlier versions), there is a "Add result to canvas" checkbox in the Buffer fTools.
 So the third point doesn't exist anymore.

 If you want to go faster, just use Processing tools (QGIS -> Vector Geometry Tools -> Fixed distance Buffer) combined with the Processing option "Keep dialog open after running an algorithm" unchecked (which is the default) and you will just have to fill the dialog and click Ok button to have a ready to go layer result.

 So, I think we can close this bug as the behavior you described already exists in QGIS and because fTools will be transfered to Processing (Processing tools will be used when using Vector/Raster menus).

 Can you confirm ?

-#3 Updated by Médéric RIBREUX over 1 year ago
+#3 Updated by Médéric RIBREUX almost 2 years ago

 - Resolution set to fixed/implemented